 Furthermore, when you are composing new songs, muscle memory can be a barrier for you to grow and explore new phrasings.
 When practising how to write better melodies you really need to be aware on these things that effect your musical outcome.

-Creating is about listening to the inner mind and heart.
+Writing good melodies is about listening to the inner mind and heart.

 Importantly, it’s something to have in mind when you start to wonder why it’s hard to come up with new exciting rhythms and melodies from time to time.